thehelvijs/nRF24L01-avr-bareminimum/README.md

 ```
 status = nrf24_send_message(tx_message);
 ```
-Where status returns '1' on successful send and 'tx_message' is a string set with <string.h>:
+Where status returns '1' on successful send and 'tx_message' is a string set with <string.h>
 ```
 strcpy(tx_message,"Your message here");
 ```